eureka2/oauth-client/README.md

 The configuration of some providers is integrated in the library (built-in providers) which allows to use their services with a minimum of parameters.

 For those who are not integrated, an array of [options](#user-content-options) allows you to control access to services and resources.
-This array contains the list of endpoints, the mapping of non-standard fields, the identifiers registered in the provider as well as the way (strategy) to compose access requests.
+This array contains the list of endpoints, the mapping of non-standard fields, the identifiers registered with the provider as well as the way (strategy) to compose access requests.

 # Requirements
 - PHP >=7.1.3